michaelkirsche/IEEE802154INET-Standalone/README.md

 - Check that you have a working INET framework installation
 - Go to the project properties (ALT+Enter) -> Project References -> Select your INET installation
 - Compile the 802.15.4. model
-- Start it via the omnetpp.ini inside the simulations folder
+- Start it via the omnetpp.ini inside the simulations folder (Run/Debug As -> OMNeT Simulation)

 Tested example scenarios are already defined in the omnetpp.ini